PowerShellEmpire/PowerTools/README.md

 ## net * Functions:
-    Resolve-IP                  -   resolves a hostname to an IP Test-Server                 -   tests connectivity to a specified server Net-Domain                  -   gets the name of the current user's domain Net-DomainController        -   gets the domain controller of the current computer's domain Net-CurrentUser             -   gets the current [domain\\]username
+    Resolve-IP                      -   resolves a hostname to an IP Test-Server                     -   tests connectivity to a specified server Get-NetDomain                   -   gets the name of the current user's domain Get-NetDomainController         -   gets the domain controller of the current computer's domain Get-NetCurrentUser              -   gets the current [domain\\]username
-    Net-Users                   -   gets a list of all current users in the domain Net-UsersAPI                -   gets a list of all current users in the domain using NetUserEnum Net-User                    -   gets data for a specified domain user Net-UserAdd                 -   adds a local or domain user Net-Groups                  -   gets a list of all current groups in the domain Net-Group                   -   gets a list of all current users in a specified domain group Net-GroupUsers              -   gets data for each user in a specified group Net-GroupUserAdd            -   adds a user to a specified local or domain group Net-Servers                 -   gets a list of all current servers in the domain Net-ServersAPI              -   gets a list of all current servers in the domain using the Windows API Net-ServerGetInfo           -   gets information on a specified server on the domain Net-FileServers             -   get a list of file servers used by current domain users Net-Share                   -   gets share information for a specified server Net-Loggedon                -   gets users actively logged onto a specified server Net-Sessions                -   gets active sessions on a specified server Net-Connections             -   gets active connections to a specific server resource (share) Net-Files                   -   gets open files on a server Net-CheckLocalAdminAccess   -   check if the current user context has local administrator access to a specified host
+    Get-NetUsers                    -   gets a list of all current users in the domain Get-NetUsersAPI                 -   gets a list of all current users in the domain using NetUserEnum Get-NetUser                     -   gets data for a specified domain user Invoke-NetUserAdd               -   adds a local or domain user Get-NetGroups                   -   gets a list of all current groups in the domain Get-NetGroup                    -   gets a list of all current users in a specified domain group Get-NetGroupUsers               -   gets data for each user in a specified group Invoke-NetGroupUserAdd          -   adds a user to a specified local or domain group Get-NetServers                  -   gets a list of all current servers in the domain Get-NetServersAPI               -   gets a list of all current servers in the domain using the Windows API Get-NetServerGetInfo            -   gets information on a specified server on the domain Get-NetFileServers              -   get a list of file servers used by current domain users Get-NetShare                    -   gets share information for a specified server Get-NetLoggedon                 -   gets users actively logged onto a specified server Get-NetSessions                 -   gets active sessions on a specified server Get-NetConnections              -   gets active connections to a specific server resource (share) Get-NetFiles                    -   gets open files on a server Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host

 ## MetaFunctions:
-    Run-Netview                 -   a port of @mubix's netview.exe tool using Net-* functionality finds all machines on the local domain and runs various enumeration methods on what it finds
+    Invoke-Netview                 -   a port of @mubix's netview.exe tool using Get-Net* functionality finds all machines on the local domain and runs various enumeration methods on what it finds
-    Run-UserHunter              -   finds machines on the local domain where specified users are logged into, and can optionsally check if the current user has local admin access to found machines
+    Invoke-UserHunter              -   finds machines on the local domain where specified users are logged into, and can optionsally check if the current user has local admin access to found machines
-    Run-StealthUserHunter       -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users Run-ShareFinder             -   finds non-standard shares on hosts in the local domain Run-UserDescSearch          -   searches user descriptions for particular terms Run-FindLocalAdminAccess    -   finds machines on the domain that the current user has local admin access to
+    Invoke-StealthUserHunter       -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users Invoke-ShareFinder             -   finds non-standard shares on hosts in the local domain Invoke-UserDescSearch          -   searches user descriptions for particular terms Invoke-FindLocalAdminAccess    -   finds machines on the domain that the current user has local admin access to